AlimU11/Sber-Avtopodpiska/README.md

 - postgres-exporter
 - prometheus

-After that you up the following services:
+After that you can up the following services:

 - dev-dashboard
 - endpoint